 Imparting training is the key component in any entrepreneurial development programme.
 Entrepreneurs are not just born but ate developed and trained to assume entrepreneurial venture boldly.
 Both our union and state governments have also realised the significance of training in effectuating the self-employment schemes.
-The selected candidates with basic entrepreneurial traits and keen in enter into the venture are selected to impart training. training gives proper orientation and exposure to the trainees and motivate the potential entrepreneurial training is to develop motivation and competence necessary for successful launching, management and growth of the enterprise.
+The selected candidates with basic entrepreneurial traits and keen in enter into the venture are selected to impart training, training gives proper orientation and exposure to the trainees and motivate the potential entrepreneurs to take-up and manage the commercial' venture successfully.
+The main objective of (entrepreneurial training is to develop motivation and competence necessary for successful launching, management and growth of the enterprise.
 The training process can have a inbuilt design of disciminating or screening out the potential entrepreneurs.
 Hence, it is verymuch essential for the budding entrepreneurs to make use of the training opportunities.
 This highlighted in the exhibit